akos-sn/akos-sn.github.io/content/drafts/accessibility-ethics-ux.md

 date: 10 September 2025
 tags: Essay, Accessibility
 thumbnail: /assets/img/measuring-ux-thumbnail.png
-description: "On inclusivity and impact of choices."
+description: How our design decides who gets to fill in a role.
 ---

 # Accessibility in the Ethics of UX

-Story about a fired disabled person who was hired based on their skills, but the product made it impossible to do their job.
+How our design decides who gets to fill in a role.